 - Guitar students should prepare two pieces of varying styles (finger style, chord style) by memory and sight-read a piece by notation.

-Auditions are held on the Friday morning of Welcome Week in August, and they should be scheduled with the Worship Arts Department secretary (417.626.1234 ext.
+Auditions are held on the Friday morning of Welcome Week in August, and they should be scheduled with the Worship Arts Department administrative assistant (417.626.1234 ext.
 2400) beginning August 1.
 Students living a great distance from the campus should make arrangements to be available on that date.

 Candidates are expected to meet specific college entrance requirements.
 They will be accepted as full candidates for the degree or placed on probationary status from one to four semesters.
 Probationary status requires that the student show improvement in their major applied area, as well as potential for music ministry.
 The student will be evaluated at the end of each semester until full candidate status is reached.